-Trump team nears end of impeachment trial defense; Bolton controversy simmers
+Trump team at impeachment trial slams Bolton allegations as 'inadmissible'

 Trump is expected to be acquitted in the 100-seat Senate, where Republicans hold 53 seats and a two-thirds majority is needed to remove him from office under the U.S. Constitution.

-Trump lawyer Jay Sekulow alluded to the Bolton issue when he addressed the Senate, telling the senators they were taking part in “the most solemn of duties under our constitutional framework - the trial of the leader of the free world, the duly elected president of the United States.
-It is not a game of leaks and unsourced manuscripts.
-That’s politics, unfortunately.”

-Republican Senator Lindsey Graham, a close Trump ally who was at the White House on Tuesday morning, said he supported making Bolton’s manuscript available on a classified basis, but opposed hearing from Bolton as a trial witness.

 “Looking at the manuscript makes sense to me.
 But we’re not going to just call John Bolton.
 If you call John Bolton, we’re calling everybody.
-We’re not just going to call one witness,” Graham told reporters.
+We’re not just going to call one witness,” said Republican Senator Lindsey Graham, a close Trump ally who was at the White House on Tuesday morning.

 “What an absurd proposal.
 It’s a book,” Schumer told reporters about the proposal floated by Graham and fellow Republican Senator James Lankford, saying there was no need to read the manuscript in a classified setting “unless you want to hide something.”